corda/corda/docs/source/threat-model/corda-threat-model.md

 Corda does not currently provide specific security controls to mitigate all classes of privilege escalation vulnerabilities.
-The design of Corda requires that CordApps are inherently trusted by the node administrator.
+The design of Corda requires that CorDapps are inherently trusted by the node administrator.
 Likewise, node-on-node attacks are not part of the formal threat model, and P2P traffic is assumed to originate from trusted network participants.